KxSystems/docs/docs/ml/toolkit/graph/graph.md

 ## Structure

-Prior to the description of the functionality which allows a user can generate, update and remove components of a graph, a number notes on the technical aspects on the structure of these components must be outlined
+Prior to the description of the functionality which allows a user to generate, update and remove components of a graph, a number of notes on the technical aspects on the structure of these components must be outlined

 ### Functional node